Right to repair scheme for council tenants

 say if the repair is covered under the scheme

-give you the contact details of the contractor who'll be doing the repair
+give you the contact details of the contractor who will do the repair

 let you know a time and date to be home to let the contractor in

-Tell your landlord if you know you're not going to be home when the contractor arrives.
+Tell your landlord if you know you will not be home when the contractor arrives.
 Try to make alternative arrangements.

 How long repairs should take